ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 and to be authenticated and authorized to perform specific actions of our application.
 The second one is PostgreSQL @web_postgresql, an advanced open source relational database which our application uses for storing and fetching data.
-The final component is an "api gateway" which will lay ahead of our services and redirect the web traffic to the needed service for the task.
+The final component is an `api gateway` which will lay ahead of our services and redirect the web traffic to the needed service for the task.

 In the following diagram, we show the fundamental Specific Knowledge Assistant